shorepine/amy/README.md

 amy.send(osc=0, vel=0)  # Note off.
 ```

-You can also make oscillators louder with `vel` over 1.
+You can also make oscillators louder with `vel` larger than 1.
 By default, the total amplitude comes from multiplying together the oscillator amplitude (i.e., the natural level of the oscillator, which is 1 by default) and the velocity (the particular level of this note event) -- however, this can be changed by changing the default values of the `amp` **ControlCoefficients** (see below).

 You can also use `note` (MIDI note value) instead of `freq` to control the oscillator frequency for each note event: